fmtlib/fmt/doc/get-started.md

 ### Debian/Ubuntu

-Use the following command to install {fmt} on Debian, Ubuntu or any other Debian-based Linux distribution:
+Use the following command to install {fmt} on Debian, Ubuntu, or any other Debian-based Linux distribution:

     apt install libfmt-dev